ec-europa/europa-component-library/framework/components/ecl-tables/README.md

 ## Technical information

+Tables have responsive behaviors with CSS which make them better visually.
+Tables could also be progressively enhanced with optional JavaScript which organizes tables' elements in a more accessible way in mobile.

-Tables created by content writers (via WYSIWYG for example) can optionally include a manually set `ecl-table--responsive` class next to the root `ecl-table`.
-When this class is present, it's a flag for JavaScript behaviors attach correcting code to take effect on `<thead>` of the table.
+More specifically, content editors can include `ecl-table--responsive` class next to the root `ecl-table` when creating tables from WYSIWYG.
+When `ecl-table--responsive` is present, it's a flag for JavaScript behaviors to add improvements in mobile.

+The JavaScript enhancements are added manually, only when necessary and when the structure of tables allow correct functioning of the JavaScript.

-The correcting behavior is expressed in the following.
+For example, an enhancement could be expressed in the following.
 Given the following table.

 ```html
 <thead>